 The ACA was landmark legislation designed to expand insurance coverage in the U.S. among low-income populations dramatically.

-Several key components of the ACA, including Medicaid expansions — 38 states and the District of Columbia as of October 2020, insurance subsidies and dependent coverage provisions have dramatically decreased rates of uninsurance and financial barriers to care among low-income women of reproductive age.
+Several key components of the ACA, including Medicaid expansions — 38 states and the District of Columbia as of October 2020, insurance subsidies and

 This is particularly true of women without children, women of color, or both, including Black women.
 The ACA also mandates that insurance companies cover essential reproductive health services such as maternity care.